Most self-directed 401(k) investors might need a nudge

 We looked at our participants to see how they’re using TDFs and found that the majority don’t hold any potentially conflicting investments.
 In other words, they’re using these funds as intended.

 However, it seems that the longer they hold their TDFs, the more likely participants are to add other investments to their portfolio, potentially throwing the allocation off balance.
-Even as a TDF manager adjusts their funds’ holdings and risks, an investor’s other investments can undermine the strategy by moving in their own direction.
+Even as a TDF manager adjusts funds’ holdings and risks, an investor’s other investments can undermine the strategy by moving in their own direction.

 Again, this is a scale that slides with age.
 While only 11% of participants under age 30 have mixed in other investments with their TDFs, 38% of those between ages 50 and 59 have done so.
-In some cases, participants may be intentionally adding these other investments to their TDF mix.
-But it’s likely that many are just unaware of the potential pitfalls.
+In some cases, participants may be intentionally adding these other investments to their TDF mix, but it’s likely that many are just unaware of the potential pitfalls.

 Of course, participants investing in TDFs should monitor the asset allocation of the portfolio to make sure it’s consistent with their own risk tolerance.
 The principal value of the investment, as well as potential rate of return, isn’t guaranteed at any time, including at, or after, the target retirement date.